Biano-AI/serving-compare-middleware/README.md

 Then open [http://127.0.0.1:8000/docs]() .

-:point_right: **Important note:** Docker Compose will start all three servlets at once.
+:point_right: **Important note:** Docker Compose will start all three servings at once.
 This can be very resource intensive on your computer.

 ## License